lo1tuma/eslint-plugin-mocha/documentation/rules/no-mocha-arrows.md

 <!-- end auto-generated rule header -->

-Mocha [discourages](http://mochajs.org/#arrow-functions) passing it arrow functions as arguments.
-This rule prevents their use on the Mocha globals.
+Mocha [discourages](https://mochajs.org/#arrow-functions) passing arrow functions to suites, tests, and hooks.
+This rule prevents that on the Mocha globals.

 ## Rule Details